meagon/saltpad/docs/advanced_configuration.md

 },
 ```

-The templates should appears on `/job/template` url in the templates page.
+The templates should appear on `/job/template` url in the templates page.

 ## Path prefix